 This page details how to implement a Firefox OS 2.3

-<gaia-header> web component in your own app.
+<gaia-checkbox> web component in your own app.

 First of all, make sure you have followed the preliminary setup instructions.
 Next,

 cd into the directory containing your web app.
 You can install the